NetApp-Automation/FlexPod-Datacenter-with-Cisco-UCS-M6-VMware-vSphere-7.0-U2-and-NetApp-ONTAP-9.9/README.md

 	ontap_nvme
 	ontap_finalize_setup

-The ONTAP Tools (previously VSC) deployment is based on the following role:

-	ontap_tools-config

 These roles are developed as per the best practices prescribed in the Cisco Validated Design (CVD) "FlexPod Datacenter with Cisco UCS M6, VMware 7.0 U2 and NetApp ONTAP 9.9".

 ### Environment Validated